nginyc/rafiki/examples/datasets/speech_recognition/README.md

 The files are available at https://github.com/mozilla/DeepSpeech/tree/master/data/lm.
 You will need Git Large File Storage to clone the repository properly.
 Follow the instructions [here](https://git-lfs.github.com/) to install `git-lfs`.

-Then clone the repository and copy the `lm.binary` and `tire` files into `<rafiki_root_directory>/data`, which is the default directory to store the two files as specified by the TfDeepSpeech model.
+Then clone the repository and copy the `lm.binary` and `trie` files into `<rafiki_root_directory>/data`, which is the default directory to store the two files as specified by the TfDeepSpeech model.

 You are now ready to train your own TfDeepSpeech model!